HexHive/HexPADS/README.md

 ## Installation

 Adjust src/hexpads.h to select a specific mitigation and then ''make'' in the src/ directory.
-Compilation was tested with clang and gcc on Ubuntu 15.04 and 15.10 on x86-64.
+Compilation was tested with clang and gcc on x86-64 Ubuntu 15.04, and Ubuntu 15.10, and Debian 8.0 Jessie.
+The current Makefile is configured for clang 3.6 but gcc and other clang versions should produce the same results.
+The source code relies on an installed build system (apt-get install build-essential llvm).

 ## Test